aerotog/BattleOfTheApi/README.md

 - Target and run a single API .csproj with either the `dotnet` CLI, VS Code, or Visual Studio
     - NOTE: If you run an individual project, you'll need to setup and configure the connection for your own Postgres DB instance as docker-compose is otherwise doing that

+Instructions on how to query the API can be found in README in their respective project directories.

 ## Available API
 - Open API
 - REST